 The Circles Program offers member-led engagement opportunities that leverage the expertise within and outside our community.
 Circles allow members to share information and research different issues and strategies within gender-lens philanthropy.
 Members opt-in to the circle/s of their choice such as: Film, Investing, Refugee, Stop Traffic, Violence Against Women & Girls, etc.

-If you are a member who would like to join a Circle, contact our Associate Director of Programs.
+If you are a member who would like to join a Circle, contact our Associate Director of Community Engagement.

 We are proud to have members who are effective thought leaders and experts in diverse areas of interest.
 The Speakers Program aims to share the wealth of our members’ knowledge by placing them as speakers in a variety of venues where they can share their philanthropic stories and promote our mission to catalyze unprecedented resources for the advancement of women and girls.

 To request a speaker from The Speakers Program, click here.
-If you are a member and would like to join The Speakers Program, contact our Associate Director of Programs.
+If you are a member and would like to join The Speakers Program, contact our Associate Director of Community Engagement.